tomfran/typo/README.md

 I am interested in a range of topics, including algorithms, distributed systems, databases, and information retrieval.
 """

-# Collection to display on home page, do not set if tou don't want them
+# Collection to display on home page:
+# in this case we would display content/posts pages
 homeCollectionTitle = 'Posts'
 homeCollection = 'posts'